 DNS-Anchored Identity for Autonomous Agents

 Agents are transacting.
+Anonymously.

 Protocols like x402 have solved the payment mechanics for autonomous agents — an agent can hit an endpoint, receive an HTTP 402, pay in stablecoins, and get access.
 But these transactions carry no identity.
 There is no standard way for an agent to prove who operates it, what it is authorised to do, or whether its operator is accountable.
 As agent commerce scales, this gap becomes critical.